ODYN: An All-Shifted Non-Interior-Point Method for Quadratic Programming in Robotics and AI: Results

 \subsection{Fast resolution of contact physics via \texttt{ODYNSim}}

-We evaluated \textsc{Odyn}, \textsc{ProxQP}, and \textsc{Gurobi} in the context of contact-physics simulation.
-The benchmark consists of a sliding-cube scenario in which contact forces are computed by solving a quadratic program at each simulation step.
+We evaluated \textsc{Odyn}, \textsc{ProxQP}, and \textsc{OsQP} in the context of contact-physics simulation.
+The benchmark consists of a pushed-cube scenario in which contact forces are computed by solving a quadratic program at each simulation step.
 This setup provides a controlled environment to compare solver robustness, convergence behavior, and computational efficiency.

-A single cube (edge length $0.25\,\mathrm{m}$, mass $10\,\mathrm{kg}$) rests on a fixed plane is initialized with a horizontal velocity ($v_0 = 4\,\mathrm{m/s}$), causing it to slide across the surface.
+A single cube (edge length $0.20\,\mathrm{m}$, mass $15\,\mathrm{kg}$) rests on a fixed plane, an external horizontal force was applied throughout the simulation, causing it to slide across the surface.
+The force magnitude was set to $2 \mu m g \approx 147.15\,\mathrm{N}$, and its direction alternated every $0.5\,\mathrm{s}$ between the world $x$- and $y$-axes.
+Within each interval, the force was ramped linearly over the first $0.3\,\mathrm{s}$ and then held constant; the sign of the force was deterministically flipped at each interval.

 At every time step, the simulator enforced non-penetration and Coulomb friction constraints as formulated in~\Cref{eq:contact_qp}.
-Contacts were modeled using pyramidal friction cones with coefficient $\mu = 0.4$.
-The time step was set to $dt = 0.001\,\mathrm{s}$, and this \gls{qp} problem was solved at each step with $\epsilon_a=\epsilon_r=10^{-6}$.
+Contacts were modeled using pyramidal friction cones with coefficient $\mu = 0.5$.
+The time step was set to $dt = 0.004\,\mathrm{s}$, and this \gls{qp} problem was solved at each step with $\epsilon_a=10^{-8}$ and $\epsilon_r = 0$.

-As shown in~\Cref{fig:odyn_sim}, \textsc{Odyn} consistently requires fewer iterations per time step than \textsc{ProxQP} and \textsc{Gurobi}.
-In particular, \textsc{Gurobi} exhibits significantly higher iteration counts, reflecting the limited ability of interior-point methods to leverage previous solutions.
+As shown in~\Cref{fig:odyn_sim}, \textsc{Odyn} consistently required fewer iterations per time step than \textsc{ProxQP} and \textsc{OsQP}.
+In particular, \textsc{OsQP} exhibited significantly higher iteration counts, reflecting the limited efficiency of first-order operator-splitting methods in exploiting warm starts at high accuracy.
 This behavior is evident even when successive \glspl{qp} differ only marginally due to incremental state and contact updates.

 When transitions occur between sticking and sliding contact, the optimal solution changes more substantially.
-Even in these cases, \textsc{Odyn} converges in fewer iterations than \textsc{ProxQP}.
+Even in these cases, \textsc{Odyn} converged in fewer iterations than \textsc{ProxQP}.
 Overall, these results indicate that \textsc{Odyn} is well suited to real-time contact-dynamics simulation, where sequences of related \glspl{qp} must be solved efficiently.